Medically reviewed by Dr. Tom Biernacki, DPM

 ABI testing before any intervention: before applying compression bandaging, prescribing insoles that may alter pressure distribution, or performing any foot procedures — ABI determines safe intervention parameters.
 Compression >20 mmHg is contraindicated with ABI <0.8.

-Preventive foot care: PAD patients require meticulous nail care (professional trimming — never self-care with nail clippers that can cause micro-injuries), callus management (professional debridement), and daily foot inspection.
+Preventive foot care: PAD patients require careful nail care (professional trimming — never self-care with nail clippers that can cause micro-injuries), callus management (professional debridement), and daily foot inspection.
 Any break in skin integrity requires prompt evaluation.

 Vascular referral: patients with symptomatic claudication, rest pain, or non-healing wounds are referred for vascular surgery consultation.
 Revascularization procedures (angioplasty, stenting, bypass) restore arterial flow and can dramatically improve wound healing capacity.